cf-toolsuite/cf-butler/docs/POLICIES.md

 As mentioned previously the policy file must adhere to a naming convention

-* a filename ending with `-EP.json` encapsulates an individual [EndpointPolicy](src/main/java/io/pivotal/cfapp/domain/EndpointPolicy.java)
+* a filename ending with `-EP.json` encapsulates an individual [EndpointPolicy](../src/main/java/org/cftoolsuite/cfapp/domain/EndpointPolicy.java)

 See additional property requirements in this sample Github [repository](https://github.com/cf-toolsuite/cf-butler-sample-config).

 ### Query policies

-Query policies are useful when you want to step out side the canned snapshot reporting capabilties and leverage the underlying [schema](https://github.com/cf-toolsuite/cf-butler/tree/master/src/main/resources/db) to author one or more of your own queries and have the results delivered as comma-separated value attachments using a defined email notification [template](https://github.com/cf-toolsuite/cf-butler/blob/master/src/main/java/io/pivotal/cfapp/domain/EmailNotificationTemplate.java).
+Query policies are useful when you want to step out side the canned snapshot reporting capabilities and leverage the underlying [schema](https://github.com/cf-toolsuite/cf-butler/tree/master/src/main/resources/db) to author one or more of your own queries and have the results delivered as comma-separated value attachments.

 As mentioned previously the policy file must adhere to a naming convention

-* a filename ending with `-QP.json` encapsulates an individual [QueryPolicy](src/main/java/io/pivotal/cfapp/domain/QueryPolicy.java)
+* a filename ending with `-QP.json` encapsulates an individual [QueryPolicy](../src/main/java/org/cftoolsuite/cfapp/domain/QueryPolicy.java)

+## Reporting and notification oriented policies

-If you intend to deploy query policies you must also configure the `notification.engine` property.
+If you intend to deploy `endpoint`, `hygiene`, `legacy`, `query` or `resource notification` policies, you must also configure the `notification.engine` property.
 You can define it in your

-application-{env}.yml
+`application-{env}.yml`

 ```
 notification: